Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 An excerpt characterizing the Writers' Union of the USSR

-“I don't know what's wrong with me today.
+– I don’t know what’s wrong with me today.
 Don't listen to me, forget what I told you.

-Have you heard about the Rostovs? she asked to change the conversation.
-“I was told that they would be coming soon.
+– Have you heard about the Rostovs? – she asked to change the conversation. - I was told that they would be here soon.
 I also wait for Andre every day.
-I would like them to meet here.
+I would like them to see each other here.

-– But what to do?
-The year is only a few months away.
-And it can't be.
-I would only wish to spare my brother the first few minutes.
+- But what to do?
+There are only a few months left until the year ends.
+And this cannot be.
+I would only like to spare my brother the first minutes.
 I wish they would come sooner.
 I hope to get along with her.
-You have known them for a long time, - said Princess Marya, - tell me, hand on heart, all true truth who is this girl and how do you find her?
-But the whole truth; because, you understand, Andrei risks so much by doing this against the will of his father that I would like to know ...
+“You have known them for a long time,” said Princess Marya, “tell me, hand on heart, the whole the real truth Who is this girl and how do you find her?
+But the whole truth; because, you understand, Andrei is risking so much by doing this against his father’s will that I would like to know...

-"I don't know how to answer your question," he said, blushing, not knowing why.
-“I definitely don’t know what kind of girl this is; I can't analyze it at all.
-She is charming.
-And why, I do not know: that's all that can be said about her. - Princess Mary sighed and the expression on her face said: "Yes, I expected this and was afraid."
+“I don’t know how to answer your question,” he said, blushing, without knowing why.
+“I absolutely don’t know what kind of girl this is; I can't analyze it at all.
+She's charming.
+Why, I don’t know: that’s all that can be said about her.
+“Princess Marya sighed and the expression on her face said: “Yes, I expected and was afraid of this.”

-“Oh, I so desire to love her!”
-Tell her that if you see her before me.
+- Oh, I so want to love her!
+You will tell her this if you see her before me.

-Elsewhere he drew a tomb and wrote:
+Elsewhere he drew a picture of a tomb and wrote:

 "La mort est secourable et la mort est tranquille

-Ah! contre les douleurs il n "y a pas d" autre asile.
+“Ah! contre les douleurs il n"y a pas d"autre asile".

-[Death is saving and death is calm;
+[Death is salutary and death is calm;

 Julie said it was lovely.

-- II y a quelque chose de si ravissant dans le sourire de la melancolie, [There is something infinitely charming in a smile of melancholy,] - she said to Boris word for word the passage written out from the book.
+“II y a quelque chose de si ravissant dans le sourire de la melancolie, [There is something infinitely charming in the smile of melancholy," she said to Boris word for word, copying this passage from the book.

-"Aliment de poison d" une ame trop sensible,
+"Aliment de poison d"une ame trop sensible,

 "Toi, sans qui le bonheur me serait impossible,